boazsegev/combine_pdf/README.md

 For instance, lets say you have this wonderful PDF (maybe one you created with prawn), and you want to stump the company header and footer on every page.

-So you created your Prawn PDF file (Amazing library and hard work there, I totally recommend to have a look):
+So you created your Prawn PDF file (Amazing library and hard work there, I totally recommend to have a look @ https://github.com/prawnpdf/prawn ):
 ```ruby
 prawn_pdf = Prawn::Document.new
 ...(fill your new PDF with goodies)...